Katelynn MarfousiKM

 Boost your press release visibility with SEO.
 Learn how to use keywords, and more to drive traffic, improve rankings, and maximize impact.

-Creating great content as part of your inbound PR marketing strategy is only the first part.
+Creating great content as part of your inbound marketing strategy is only the first part.
 If you create something great, give them all your knowledge, and they walk away smarter and better – well, that doesn't really help you, does it?
 The missing piece is having a way to build that audience over time, and the best way to do that?
 Email addresses.

 Which is yet another reason to use your newsroom as a base for your distribution strategy.